dan144/timelapse/README.md

 ## Upcoming features

 * Allowing multiple input files to one unified output file
+* Option to create video with range of output FPS values and input frame sample rate
 * Rounding on times given
 * Code cleanup/refactoring